mtorials/dial-phone/README.md

 # Dependencies

 All packages depend on kotlinx.coroutines and kotlinx.serialization.

-The core package depends on the kotlin olm bindings by Dominaezzz [matrix-kt](https://github.com/Dominaezzz/matrix-kt).
+The encryption package depends on the kotlin olm bindings by benculy's [trixnity](https://gitlab.com/benkuly/trixnity).

 # Contact